 An accreditation of excellence

 The Grande École du Numérique (GEN) is a Public Interest Group established in France in 2015.
 It makes training for digital responsibilities readily available and easy to find by funding and endorsing courses across France.
 It aims to respond to the growing need for digital specialists by training those who have limited access to employment.
-According to reports, 1.3 million people in France are not in education, employment or training (NEET),* there are 100,000 dropouts* every year and there will be 190,000 vacant positions in the digital sector in France in 2022.**
+According to reports, 1.3 million people in France are not in education, employment or training (NEET),* there are 100,000 dropouts* every year and there will be 200,000 vacant positions in the digital sector in France by 2021-22.**

 Through a series of three funding calls, the GEN has targeted organisations (private, public and third sector) interested in developing new digital courses accredited to the GEN Label.
 The GEN provides seed funding to help develop digital courses specifically designed for key target groups of learners.
 This seed funding covers development of course content, suitable pedagogies for the target group, recruiting trainees, supporting them to complete the training and finding employment afterwards.
 The organisation certifies the courses with an accreditation of excellence and provides potential trainees with a catalogue of 500 training programmes across the country.
 All these programmes use approaches which enhance access and inclusion by using innovative pedagogy, partnerships and mentoring.
 They provide access to tomorrow’s careers in the digital economy, regardless of social, economic and academic background.
-There have been more than 18,000 trainees in the GEN network since 2016 and we have an 85% success rate: permanent or fixed-term employment contracts, ongoing training, etc.
+There have been more than 27,000 trainees in the GEN network since 2016 and we have a 74% success rate: permanent or fixed-term employment contracts, ongoing training, etc.

 A government-backed project